-When a patient is not feeling well or experiencing unusual symptoms, a fast and early diagnosis is crucial to recovery.
-Our imaging technology provides among the fastest and most accurate diagnostics for identifying, treating and monitoring conditions.
+When a patient is not feeling well or experiencing unusual symptoms, an early diagnosis is essential to recovery.
+Our imaging technology provides accurate diagnostics for identifying, treating and monitoring conditions.

 Services and treatments offered:

-During CT imaging, the X-ray source rotates around the patient and the table moves out of the machine.
-Each rotation produces a single cross-sectional “slice” that allows the physician to see different planes of the body.
+During CT imaging, the patient lies on a table that passes inside the scanner while an x-ray tube rotates around.
+With each rotation, the x-ray produces a single cross-sectional “slice,” allowing the physician to see different planes of the body.

-For the exam, a CT technologist will position you on the scanning table and secure you with a safety strap.
+For the exam, a CT technologist will have the patient lay on the table.
 The table will be guided into the scanning unit – a machine with a large circular opening in the center.
-The opening of a CT scanner is relatively large when compared with that of an MRI, and the patient’s head, arms and legs extend outside of the machine, so you are less likely to feel claustrophobic.
+The opening of a CT scanner is relatively large when compared with that of an MRI, and the patient’s head, arms and legs extend outside of the machine, so the patient is less likely to feel claustrophobic.

 After the procedure:

-After the CT scan is complete, you will be allowed to resume your normal diet, though you will be encouraged to drink plenty of non-caffeinated fluids if you were given a contrast dye.
+After the CT scan is complete, the patient can resume a normal diet.
+If given a contrast dye, the patient should drink plenty of non-caffeinated fluids.
 Diabetic patients will be given further instructions about when to resume certain medications.

-An Ultrasound is relatively fast procedure that uses high-frequency sound waves to capture internal images.
-A water-soluble gel will be applied to the skin over the examination area to aid in the transmission of the sound waves.
-You will be asked to move about on the table and to hold your breath for periods of time.
+An ultrasound is a relatively fast procedure that uses high-frequency sound waves to capture internal images.
 Most ultrasounds (or sonograms) are completed within 20 to 30 minutes.
 Generally, no preparation is necessary, with the following exceptions:

-The test is painless, simple and takes approximately fifteen minutes.
-The most common method involves a dual-energy X-ray absorpitometry, also known as a DEXA scan.
-Once a diagnosis has been made, the physician is likely to prescribe medication or a variety of treatments that include dietary supplements and exercise.
+The test is painless and takes about 15 minutes.
+The patient lays on the table while the technologist positions them to scan the spine and hips.
+Once a diagnosis has been made, the physician may prescribe medication or a variety of treatments that include dietary supplements and exercise.